Leonard L. Alvarado

 Leonard Louis Alvarado (February 13, 1947 – August 12, 1969) was a U.S. Army posthumous recipient of the Medal of Honor during the Vietnam War.

-Alvarado joined the Army in 1968, and served as a specialist four.
+Alvarado joined the Army in 1968 and served as a specialist four.
 While on an exercise to rescue a trapped American platoon in Phuoc Long Province, Alvarado's company was attacked by the besiegers, and it was pinned down.
 Alvarado was wounded several times, but took out several enemy gun positions.
 While in the process of covering suppressing fire, Alvarado died of his wounds.
 He was awarded a posthumous Medal of Honor in 2014.

 Biography

-Alvarado was born in Bakersfield, California on Feb.
-13, 1947, and enlisted in the U. S. Army on July 25, 1968, serving in the Vietnam War.
+Alvarado was born in Bakersfield, California on February 13, 1947, and enlisted in the U. S. Army on July 25, 1968, serving in the Vietnam War.
 He was killed in action, leaving behind his wife and a young daughter.

 Medal of Honor

-Alvarado distinguished himself on Aug.
-12, 1969, while serving as a rifleman during a mission to relieve a sister platoon, in Phuoc Long Province, Vietnam.
-Alvarado was killed in action after disrupting an enemy raid and saving the lives of several comrades.
+On August 12, 1969, Alvarado distinguished himself while serving as a rifleman during a mission to relieve a sister platoon, in Phuoc Long Province, Vietnam.
+He was killed in action after disrupting an enemy raid and saving the lives of several comrades.

-Alvarado's daughter Lenora accepted the Medal of Honor on his behalf from President Barack Obama in a March 18, 2014 White House ceremony.
+Alvarado's daughter, Lenora, accepted the Medal of Honor on his behalf from President Barack Obama at a White House ceremony on March 18, 2014.

 The award came through the Defense Authorization Act which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War and the Vietnam War to ensure that no prejudice was shown to those deserving the Medal of Honor.